kurrent-io/documentation/docs/server/kubernetes-operator/v1.1.0/getting-started/README.md

 <CloudBanner />

 ---
-Welcome to the **KurrentDB Kubernetes Operator** guide!
-For the sake of brevity, further references will use the shorter term of Operator.
+Welcome to the **KurrentDB Kubernetes Operator** guide.
+In this guide, we’ll refer to the KurrentDB Kubernetes Operator simply as “the Operator.”
+Use the Operator to simplify backup, scaling, and upgrades of KurrentDB clusters on Kubernetes.

-This guide aims to:
-* Detail key features
-* Provide comprehensive instructions for installing and utilizing the Operator

 :::important
 The Operator is an Enterprise only feature, please [contact us](https://www.kurrent.io/contact) for more information.
 :::

-## KurrentDB and Kubernetes: The Perfect Match
+## Why run KurrentDB on Kubernetes?

-Kubernetes is the modern Enterprise standard for deploying containerized applications at scale.
-The Operator has been purpose built to streamline the deployment and management of KurrentDB.
+Kubernetes is the modern enterprise standard for deploying containerized applications at scale.
+The Operator streamlines deployment and management of KurrentDB clusters.

 ## Features

-* Deployment of single-node and multi-node database clusters
+* Deploy single-node or multi-node clusters
-* Backup and restore
+* Back up and restore clusters
-* Rolling upgrades and configuration changes
+* Perform rolling upgrades and update configurations

+### New in 1.1.0
+* Deploy Read-only Replica nodes into your KurrentDB cluster.
+See the [example]( ../operations/database-deployment.html#three-node-insecure-cluster-with-two-read-only-replicas), and [reference]( resource-types.html#kurrentdbreadonlyreplicasspec)
+* Configure arbitrary scheduling constraints on your KurrentDB pods.
+See the [example]( ../operations/database-deployment.html#deploying-with-scheduling-constraints), and [reference]( resource-types.html#kurrentdbconstraints)

 ## Supported KurrentDB Versions

 The Operator supports running the following major versions of KurrentDB:
-- v23
+- v25.x
-- v24
+- v24.x
-- v25
+- v23.x

 ## Supported Hardware Architectures